Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/index.md

      1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) a second paragraph with more details.

-     1. If the type is composite, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) a second paragraph with more details, for each explicitly defined constructor method.
+     1. If the type is composite, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) additional paragraphs with more details, for each explicitly defined constructor method.

      1. If the type is composite, list all fields with their type restrictions and descriptions in a `# Fields` section, with one bullet for each.